Solana Anchor Program IDL

 The function function_a has no arguments and this shows in the IDL as an empty array under the args key.

-It's Context takes the NonEmptyAccountExample struct.
+Its Context takes the NonEmptyAccountExample struct.
 This struct NonEmptyAccountExample has two signer fields: signer and another_signer.
 Note that these are repeated as elements in the account key in the IDL for function_a.
-You can see that Anchor translated Rust's snake case to camel case in the IDL.
+You can see that Anchor translated Rust’s snake case to camel case in the IDL.

 The function function_b takes an u64 argument.
 Its context struct is empty, so the accounts key in IDL for function_b is an empty array.